Extra pearls in graph theory: Probabilistic method

-This holds for any $n$-vertex subset $S$ of the vertexes of $K_R$.
+This holds for any $n$-vertex subset $S$ of the vertices of $K_R$.

+Note that the number $Y$ of monochromatic $n$-subgraphs in $K_R$ is the sum of $X(S)$ over all possible $n$-vertex subsets $S$.
 The total number of such subsets is $\tbinom R n$.
-Therefore the expected value for the sum of $X(S)$ over all $n$-vertex subsets $S$ is
+By \ref{clm:E},

+Denote by $P$ the probability that a random coloring of $K_R$ has at least one monochromatic $K_n$'s.
+By Markov's inequality,

-In other words, $W$ is the expected number of monochromatic $K_n$'s in a random coloring of $K_R$.
-For any coloring, this number has to be an integer.
-Therefore, if $W<1$, then at least one edge-coloring of $K_R$ has no monochromatic $K_n$.
-That is, if $\tbinom R n < 2^{\binom n 2 - 1},$ then there is a coloring $K_R$ without any monochromatic $n$-subgraphs. \qeds
+Since the number of monochromatic $K_n$'s is an integer, it follows that a random coloring of $K_R$ has no monochromatic $K_n$'s with probability at least $1-P$.
+If $\EE[Y]<1$, it implies that this probability is positive; in particular, at least one edge-coloring of $K_R$ has no monochromatic $K_n$.
+That is, if $\tbinom R n < 2^{\binom n 2 - 1},$ then there is a coloring $K_R$ with no monochromatic $n$-subgraph. \qeds

 The following corollary implies that the function $n\mapsto r(n,n)$ grows at least exponentially.

 \begin{thm}{Corollary} $r(n, n)> \tfrac1{8}\cdot 2^{\frac{n}{2}}$. \end{thm}

 \parit{Proof.} Set $R=\lfloor\tfrac1{8}\cdot 2^{\frac{n}{2}}\rfloor$; that is, $R$ is the largest integer $\le\tfrac1{8}\cdot 2^{\frac{n}{2}}$.